U.S. House Speaker Nancy Pelosi to visit Taiwan in August -FT | Politics

 Nancy Pelosi, the speaker of the U.S. House of Representatives, plans to visit Taiwan next month, amid tension with China, the Financial Times said https://on.ft.com/3B0jKgc on Tuesday, citing six people familiar with the matter.

-Pelosi and her delegation will also visit Indonesia, Japan, Malaysia, and Singapore, and spend time in Hawaii at the headquarters of the US Indo-Pacific command, the paper added.
-Her office and the U.S. State Department did not immediately respond to a Reuters request for comment, however.
-The Taiwan embassy in the United States could not immediately be reached.
+Pelosi and her delegation will also visit Indonesia, Japan, Malaysia, and Singapore, and spend time in Hawaii at the headquarters of U.S. Indo-Pacific command, the paper added.
+Her office and the U.S. State Department did not immediately respond to a Reuters request for comment.
+Taiwan's Foreign Ministry said it has "not received relevant information" about any visit.

 Taiwan, however, has been heartened by the continued support offered by the Biden administration, which has repeatedly talked of its "rock-solid" commitment to the island.
 Pelosi, a long-time critic of China, held an online meeting with Taiwan Vice President William Lai in January as he wrapped up a visit to the United States and Honduras.